This post may contain affiliate links. See our Privacy Policy.

 Instructions

-• Shape the dough log and chill.
-Divide the dough into 2 portions and roll each into a log about 9 inches in length.
+- Divide the dough into 2 portions and roll each into a log about 9 inches in length.
 Wrap each roll in plastic wrap and refrigerate for 2 hours or overnight.
-Hint: cut one side of an empty paper towel roll to keep the rolls from flattening.
-Place the wrapped log of cookie dough in the roll and tie it loosely with twine.
-Refrigerate as directed.

-• Slice the dough.
-When you’re ready to bake, unwrap a log of cookie dough.
-Whisk the egg white and brush it over the cookie dough log.
-Coat the log with sparkling or sanding sugar.
-Cut to log into 1/2-inch slices and arrange on the prepared baking sheet.
-Repeat with the remaining log of cookie dough.
-You should have about 16 to 18 slices.
+- When ready to bake, heat the oven to 350°F and line cookie sheets with parchment paper.
+Unwrap one log of dough.
+Whisk the reserved egg white and brush it lightly over the outside of the log.
+Roll the log in sparkling sugar or demerara sugar to coat.
+Cut the log into 1/2-inch slices and arrange the slices on the prepared cookie sheets.
+Repeat with the remaining log.
+You should have about 16 to 18 slices per log.1/3 cup sparkling sugar or demerara